qiaozhucherry/Rclone-tutorial/Read me.md

  `rclone ls <your drive's name>:`

- `rclone lsf <your drive's name>,shared with me:`
+ `rclone lsf <your drive's name>,shared_with_me:`

  ### 5. Transfer share with me files to cluster: (recommend use "copy" instead of "sync")

  `rclone copy -v <your drive's name>,shared_with_me:shared_files <dirctory path you'd like to restore data>`

- #### Note: Now google has a new limid of 2TB/day per user including download, view and server-side copy.
+ #### Note: Now google has a new limit of 2TB/day per user including download, view and server-side copy.
 When this limit is reached, all the files from the same ownwership are blocked for 24h.